 With today's blog post I will be shedding some light on Keratosis Pilaris - Is there a cause?
 Can it be the treatment?
 Because I've been there as well.
 I will also share with you what I've tried in the past and what I'm currently doing.
 Being a black woman myself, I understand how delicate our skin can be.
 Since all treatments aren't created equally...
 I will also share what to avoid.
 Are you ready to get started yet? let's going ahead and start from the beginning.

-It can’t be cured or prevented.
-But you can treat it with moisturizers and prescription creams to help improve the appearance of the skin.
+It can't be permanently cured or prevented.
+But you can treat it to get some relief with scrubs, moisturizers, and prescription creams to help improve the overall appearance of the skin.
 Keratosis Pilaris is often referred to as Chicken skin or Strawberry skin.
 Can you see why?

 The condition usually disappears by age 30.
 Speaking from personal experience.
 I'm currently 31years old, although I've noticed a significant change in the appearance of my skin.
 It's not completely cured yet.
 There was a time where you could not see the color of my skin, now you mainly notice it when you are looking really close.